Content Map Terms

 Teaching your child by example isn't about being a perfect parent.
 True, it's about showing, or modelling, healthy choices and good behaviour.
 But it's also about showing your child how to handle mistakes and recover from bad choices.

-First, take a minute to think about the good examples you set for your child every day.
-And give yourself credit for bad habits that you've already changed to good ones for your child's benefit.
+Give yourself credit for bad habits that you've already changed to good ones for your child's benefit.

-Now, ask yourself a few questions.
+- Ask yourself a few questions.

 - What kind of person do I want my child to become?

 - What good things are easy for me to teach my child by example?
 These are qualities and behaviours that are natural and easy for you.

 - What things are hard for me to teach by example?
 These are things like not wanting your child to start smoking even though you smoke, or wanting your child to learn to stay calm even though you tend to lose your temper.

 - Think of one behaviour that you don't want your child to learn from you.

 - Think about small steps you can take that would help you change this behaviour.
 Make the change a priority, and get help if you need it.